New to Bounty?

 NO BULGING FEET – Make sure in a Mary Jane style is not too tight on the top of the foot causing a bulge in the skin.

-ANKLE CLEARENCE – Shoes should have room around the ankle and should not rub against the ankle bone.
+ANKLE CLEARANCE – Shoes should have room around the ankle and should not rub against the ankle bone.

 WATCH THEM WALK – A lot can be picked up in watching people walk in new shoes.
-Looking for:
+Look for:

 • No slip at heel